RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-Keyper Manual/2-Designer/1-Tables/5-Table Configuration Guides/how-to-view-update-table-options-of-a-table/how-to-view-update-table-options-of-a-table.md

 ##### 6. Only allow creation of child items of this item

+:::tip [Please note]
-:::tip[Please note -] This option is enabled only for table that have a "Sub-Type Of" ie. who are a parent and have other tables who have inherited from the subject table.
+This option is enabled only for table that have a "Sub-Type Of" ie. who are a parent and have other tables who have inherited from the subject table.
 :::

 When this option is checked on - it means - the system will disable creation of parent items and only the inherited tables can created.